SovereignCloudStack/standards/Standards/scs-XXXX-vN-Availability-Zones-Standard.md

 ### Compute

 Compute Availability Zone MUST be in different fire zones.
+Availabilty Zones for Storage SHOULD be setup, if there is no storage backend used that can span over different fire zones and automatically replicate the data.

+ -- Cross- attaching: If Availability Zones for Storage are used, the attaching of volumes from one Storage Availability

+Within each Availability Zone:
+- there MUST be redundancy in power supply, as in line into the deployment
+- there MUST be redundancy in external connection (e.g. internet connection or WAN-connection)
+- there MUST be redundancy in core routers
+- there SHOULD be at least two cooling systems, that are independent of each other

     AZs should only occur within the same deployment and have an interconnection that represents that (we should not require specific numbers in bandwidth and latency.)